 The epic cinematic adaptation of Patrick O’Brian’s book trilogy by Peter Weir shot to the top of lists of the greatest naval action movies ever made.
 Upon its initial release in November 2003, Master and Commander: The Far Side of the World received a deluge of positive reviews.
 It was finally revealed that A Monster Calls screenwriter Patrick Ness was engaged in new material that was set in the same universe after years of speculation.
-Check out the films listed below in the meanwhile while we wait for more Master and Commander.
+Check out the films listed below in the meanwhile while we wait for more movies like Master and Commander.

 1. Operation Finale (2018)